 - 1. Presents the annual report of a major U.S. corporation, PepsiCo, Inc. - 2.
 Discusses and illustrates the preparation of a complete set of financial statements for a small company without mentioning (or using) debits and credits. - 3.
-Introduces the basic accounting concepts and discusses the basic financial statements, including the statement of cash flows, income statement, balance sheet, and statement of stockholders' equity. - 4.
-Discusses the basic financial statements, introduces the accounting equation and the effect of transactions on the accounting equation and financial statements and the preparation of financial statements, again without mentioning (or using) journal entries and debits and credits.
+Introduces the basic accounting concepts and discusses the basic financial statements, including the balance sheet, income statement, and statement of cash flows. - 4.
+Discusses the basic financial statements and introduces the accounting equation. - 5.
+Traces and explains the process of recording transactions, end of period adjustments and the preparation of financial statements. - 6.
+Discusses adjusting entries and uses the worksheet as an overview of the accounting process.